TheSpaghettiDetective/obico-server/docs/model_training.md

 #### BBox-Label-Tool

-We'll use this to add bounding boxes to spaghetti in images.
+We'll use this labeling tool to add bounding boxes to spaghetti in images:

 ```shell
 sudo apt install python2.7 python-imaging-tk